efforthye/fast-filesystem-mcp/README.md

 4. Restart Claude Desktop

 ## Usage Examples

-Once configured, you can use natural language commands in Claude Desktop:

-"Show me the allowed directories"
+Once configured, you can use natural language commands in Claude Desktop "Show me the allowed directories"
 "List files in my Documents folder"
 "Read the first 50 lines of README.md"